-Future research should tackle the two following directions.
-The first direction is to use an alternative to $f_1$ such as $(a, b) \mapsto \text{med}(a, b, c)$ (where c is the center of the space of the image u).
-The second direction is to use a non-local approach, e.g., a front propagation algorithm.
-In that case, we do not have to use any systematic operator $f_1$ anymore, nor to use an ordered interpolation.
-First results in this second direction are promising.
+Finally, two approaches for the future seem important to be tested.
+The first is to use an alternative to f_1 such as med(a, b, 0) with a local interpolation method as exposed before.
+The secund, and it is our most promising results for the moment, is to use a non-local approach (as a front propagation algorithm), so we do not have to use any systematic operator f_1 anymore, neither to use an ordered interpolation method.